Primera Balita: Overview

 The program preempts the second hour of Unang Hirit (around 6:00 to 7:00am) block.
 Few days after the finale, it was revealed that the program was cancelled by the network due to the strategic streamlining undertaken to all of its regional stations.

-GMA Dagupan would not have a regional morning newscast until five years later, with the launch of Mornings with GMA Regional TV. was Hosted by Multi Awarded Anchor of Balitang Amianan (now One North Central Luzon) CJ Torida and Presenter Harold Reyes.
+GMA Dagupan would not have a regional morning newscast until five years later, with the launch of Mornings with GMA Regional TV.